Basics

 An ethnographic approach in research design involves the extended observation and data collection of a group or community.
 The researcher immerses themselves in the setting, often living within the community for long periods.
 During this time, they collect data by observing and recording behaviours, conversations, and rituals to understand the group's social dynamics and cultural norms.
 We suggest following these steps for ethnographic methods in a research design:

 1. Assess whether ethnography is the best approach for the research design and questions.
-It's suitable if the goal is to describe how a cultural group functions and to delve into their beliefs, language, behaviours, and issues like power, resistance, and domination, particularly if there is limited literature due to the group’s marginal status or unfamiliarity to mainstream society.
+It's suitable if the goal is to describe how a cultural group functions and to look into their beliefs, language, behaviours, and issues like power, resistance, and domination, particularly if there is limited literature due to the group’s marginal status or unfamiliarity to mainstream society.

 2. Identify and select a cultural group for your research design.
 Choose one that has a long history together, forming distinct languages, behaviours, and attitudes.
 This group often might be marginalized within society.